 Relapse prevention is key to successful lifelong recovery.
-Individual counseling and group support, plus learning resources and accountability working together, all form an effective relapse prevention plan.
+There is no one type of support that fits all.
+Multiple Relapse Supports such as individual counseling, group support, learning resources and accountability working together, all form an effective relapse prevention structure.

-Our relapse prevention offering is self-directed and works in tandem with group and individual supports.
-Click below to view a sample of our individual course offering.
+Our relapse prevention offering works in tandem with group and individual supports.
+It is specifically designed and built for you the provider of recovery support services.

 More than ever, we are a people in crisis.
 Stress and anxiety related to lock downs and openings and the related impacts on employment, parenting, schooling and day-to-day life are at all-time peaks.
 People who are prone to choose substances to ease their anxiety are even more susceptible to do so than they were pre-COVID.

 As this instability spills over, those who were on the path to recovery are also challenged.
 Ending reliance on alcohol or chemicals has always been a long, complex process.
 Today it is even more so.
 Addiction seeps into every part of a person's life, affecting family relationships, work, friendships and the whole of their activities.
-The path to recovery is as rugged as it ever was.
+The path to recovery is as rugged as ever as you know.

 Consider these facts:

-Discover how Managing Your World -- our unique set of applied learning courses -- can integrate with a relapse prevention plan and help boost you along your recovery journey.
+Discover how Managing Your World - our unique applied learning Workbooks can integrate with your current services and help boost your participants recovery journey.